The Zero-Trust

 0

-Code changes required
+Code changes by design

 The proxy intercepts.
 Signs.
 Chains.
 Forwards.